Is Michael the Archangel actually JESUS?

 to our team of mature Christians known as the Email Evangelists.

 Question: Is Michael the archangel really Jesus Christ as many people think?

 Answer: There are only five references to Michael in the Bible.
 His name means, which is of Hebrew origin, "who is like God" and is Strong's Concordance #4317 for its use in the Old Testament.

-This is the first mention of Michael in the Bible.
+Verse 13 of Daniel is the first mention of this angel in the Bible.
 He is one of the "chief princes" or one of those who are first in rank or power.
-He was (and is) a very powerful and influential archangel.
+He was (and is) a very powerful and influential angelic being.

 A little further down in Daniel 10 he is referred to as a prince (Daniel 10:21).
 The third mention of this created spirit being can be found in Daniel 12.

 "At that time Michael shall stand up, the great prince who stands watch over the sons of your people . . . " (Daniel 12:1)

 He has yet to stand up and defend Daniel's people, the Israelites.

 Protector of the grave of Moses

 The fourth mention of this angel in the Bible is in the New Testament book of Jude.